OpenAgentsInc/openagents/docs/test_results.md

-  openagents git:(teams) pf CreateTeamT

    FAIL  Tests\Feature\CreateTeamTest
-  ✓ authenticated user can create a new team                                                           0.11s ✓ team name is required                                                                              0.01s ⨯ team name must be unique for the creating user                                                     0.01s ✓ guest cannot create a team                                                                         0.01s
+  ✓ authenticated user can create a new team                                                           0.21s ✓ team name is required                                                                              0.01s ⨯ team name must be unique for the creating user                                                     0.01s ✓ guest cannot create a team                                                                         0.01s